 Cooperation Canada promotes a sense of common identity for civil society groups and NGOs.
 It provides the weight of a combined sector-wide voice on key issues of international cooperation.
-Cooperation Canada is Canada’s central body for NGOs and civil society groups working in international development and humanitarian assistance; its member organizations constitute a Who’s Who of Canadian NGOs.
+Cooperation Canada is Canada’s central body for NGOs and civil society groups working in international development and humanitarian assistance; its member organizations constitute a who’s who of Canadian NGOs.

 Cooperation Canada is a leader when it comes to high standards of operation.
 Openness, transparency and accountability are key elements of Cooperation Canada’s Code of Ethics and Operational Standards.
-The Code outlines the principles of development, standards for partnership, governance, management and human resources, as well as fundraising communications and financial management.
+The Code of Ethicsoutlines the principles of development, standards for partnership, governance, management and human resources, as well as fundraising communications and financial management.
 All members must subscribe to the Code of Ethics and regularly review and certify their practices against the standards contained in the Code.
-Cooperation Canada was one of the first in the world to adopt a code of ethics that included both “Principles of Development” and a “Code of Conduct.”
+Cooperation Canada was one of the first in the world to adopt a code of ethics that included both “principles of development” and a “code of conduct.”

 - Task Force for Improving Effectiveness

-- The CFO Working Group
+- the CFO Working Group

-- The Civil Society Policy Advisory Group
+- the Civil Society Policy Advisory Group

-- Exclusive Member-only Content
+- Exclusive member-only content

-- Member-only Webinars and calls
+- Member-only webinars and calls

-- Discounted registration rates for Cooperation Canada Events
+- Discounted registration rates for Cooperation Canada events

-- Promotion of your work
+- Amplification of your work

 - A desk to work from when you travel to Ottawa

-- Via Rail Discount Code
+- Via Rail discount code

 Cooperation Canada has a proven track record in swaying government policy.
 It adds profile and weight to key policy positions of members and coalitions.
-Cooperation Canada advocacy includes corporate accountability, food aid, access to medicines and development effectiveness.
+Cooperation Canada advocacy includes shaping the FIAP, corporate accountability, food aid, access to medicines and development effectiveness.
 Cooperation Canada is an expert witness at many parliamentary committees and frequently offers media commentary on the quality and quantity of Canadian foreign aid.
-We have helped acquire game-changing outcomes with the passage and enactment of Canada’s “Better Aid” law – the Official Development Assistance Accountability Act.
+We have helped acquire game-changing outcomes with the passage and enactment of Canada’s Better Aid Bill – the Official Development Assistance Accountability Act.

 - Be federally or provincially incorporated as a non-profit corporation for a minimum of two years.